DigitalDsntHurt/notime/README.md

 # notime

-Just a simple javascript timer for my own use, locally on browser.
+Just a simple javascript timer for my own use, locally in browser.

 If you're reading this, maybe don't. (: